YoungDogg/Udemy-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day_25/day-25-us-states-game-start/readme.md

       - double underscore called **Name Mangling**
     - [x] how to get global value inside main function to other class?
       - use `global` phrase
-    - [ ] when share class object to other class? came this thought from Score class getting screen
+    - [x] when share class object to other class? came this thought from Score class getting screen
-      - my classes share each other on main.py
-      - it's related to refactoring
+      - yes passing same arguments multiple times to different objects or classes is fine.
-    - [ ] split data and score variable.
-It's confusing
+    - [x] split data and score variable.
   - fix
     - [x] highest
       - [x] highest score display 0, fix it